zoonoo/azure-docs.ko-kr/articles/digital-twins/how-to-integrate-maps.md

             //Parse updates to "space" twins
             if (message["data"]["modelId"].ToString() == "dtmi:contosocom:DigitalTwins:Space;1")
-            {   //Set the ID of the room to be updated in our map.
+            {   //Set the ID of the room to be updated in your map.
                 //Replace this line with your logic for retrieving featureID. string featureID = "UNIT103";